danielkong/coding-in-iOS/README.md

 5. Edit Chat message based on Chat View Controller.
 6. FetchParseJSON	Fetch parse JSON app	a month ago
 7. SettingViewController    as the same function as settings application in iOS
+8. Create Client chat on iOS application, server with python.

 UIKit, Foundation, Three20